Installing Intermapper on Debian and Ubuntu Linux Systems

 Uninstalling Intermapper

-To uninstall Intermapper from your system, use the system's graphical package
+To uninstall Intermapper from your system, use the system graphical package manager, or run the following command:

 sudo dpkg -r intermapper